Build Awesome Things. Quickly.

 Proxima Nova is good enough for me.

 Remember what I said in the section above about not copying?
 Well let this be proof.
 If Paul ever reads this section I imagine he’ll send me an animated gif of a cute animal angrily shaking its fist at me.
 That’s because I imagine that Proxima Nova is not good enough for Paul.
-But it sure as shit is good enough for me.
+But it sure as daisies is good enough for me.

 Because what’s my alternative?
 I could spend seven days combing through oceans worth of fonts, desperately trying to be original, and end up with a mediocre font as a result.
 Oh wait, I’ve done that numerous times.
 Until one day I was like “you’re being stupid, Patrick.”